pradyunbachu/VoiceP_App/README.md

 touch .env
 ```

-5. Add your Groq API key to `.env`:
+5. Add your API keys to `.env`:

 ```
 GROQ_API_KEY=your_groq_api_key_here
+DEEPGRAM_API_KEY=your_deepgram_api_key_here
 ```

+Note:
-Note: Get a free API key at https://console.groq.com/.
+- Get a free Groq API key at https://console.groq.com/.
 The app will work without it using simple regex extraction, but Groq provides better accuracy.
+- Get a free Deepgram API key at https://console.deepgram.com/.
+This is required for voice transcription.

 6. Run the backend server: